kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

 > *Note:* `kedro.framework.context.KedroContext` class uses the approach above to load project parameters.

-Parameters can then be used on their own or fed in as function inputs, as described in [this section](#using-parameters) below.
+Parameters can then be used on their own or fed in as function inputs, as described [below](#use-parameters).

-### Specifying parameters at runtime
+### Specify parameters at runtime

-Kedro also allows you to specify runtime parameters for `kedro run` CLI command.
-To do that, you need to add the `--params` command line option and specify a comma-separated list of key-value pairs that will be added to [KedroContext](/kedro.framework.context.KedroContext) parameters and made available to pipeline nodes.
+Kedro also allows you to specify runtime parameters for the `kedro run` CLI command.
+To do so, you need to use the `--params` command line option and specify a comma-separated list of key-value pairs that will be added to [KedroContext](/kedro.framework.context.KedroContext) parameters and made available to pipeline nodes.
 Each key-value pair is split on the first colon.
-Here is an example of triggering Kedro run with extra parameters specified:
+For example:

 ```bash
 kedro run --params param_key1:value1,param_key2:2.0  # this will add {"param_key1": "value1", "param_key2": 2} to parameters dictionary
 ```

-> Note: Parameter keys are _always_ treated as strings.
-Parameter values are converted to a float or an integer number if the corresponding conversion succeeds, otherwise they are also treated as string.
+Values provided in the CLI take precedence and overwrite parameters specified in configuration files.
+Parameter keys are _always_ treated as strings.
+Parameter values are converted to a float or an integer number if the corresponding conversion succeeds; otherwise they are also treated as string.

-> Note: If, for example, `param_key1` parameter has already been defined in the project configuration, the value provided in the CLI option will take precedence and will overwrite the one from the configuration.
+If any extra parameter key and/or value contains spaces, you should wrap the whole option contents in quotes:
+> `kedro run --params "key1:value with spaces,key2:value"`

-> Tip: Since key-value pairs are split on the first colon, values can contain colons, but the keys cannot.
+> *Note:* Since key-value pairs are split on the first colon, values can contain colons, but keys cannot.
 This is a valid CLI command:
 >
 > `kedro run --params endpoint_url:https://endpoint.example.com`

-> Tip: If any extra parameter key and/or value contains spaces, wrap the whole option contents into quotes:
->
-> `kedro run --params "key1:value with spaces,key2:value"`

-### Using parameters
+### Use parameters

-Say you have a set of parameters you're playing around with for your model.
-You can declare these in one place, for instance `conf/base/parameters.yml`, so that you isolate your changes to one central location.
+Say you have a set of parameters you're playing around with that specify modelling hyperparameters.
+You can declare these in one place, for instance `conf/base/parameters.yml`, so that you isolate your changes in one central location.

 ```yaml
 step_size: 1